Patrick McGuirk

-Patrick McGuirk (born July 22, 1967) is a former American football defensive back who played eight professional seasons in the Arena Football League (AFL), World League of American Football (WLAF) and the National Football League (NFL).
-McGuirk played 5 season in the AFL with the Fort Worth Cavalry and San Jose SaberCats.
+Patrick McGuirk (born July 22, 1967) is an American former professional football defensive back who played five seasons in the Arena Football League (AFL) with the Fort Worth Cavalry and San Jose SaberCats.
 He first enrolled at the College of San Mateo before transferring to California Polytechnic State University.
 He was also a member of the Winnipeg Blue Bombers, Raleigh-Durham Skyhawks, Frankfurt Galaxy and San Francisco 49ers.

 College career

-McGuirk first played college football for the San Mateo Bulldogs of the College of San Mateo from 1986 to 1987.
-In 1987, he earned All-Golden Gate Conference and team MVP honors leading the team & conference with 7 interceptions.
-He earned scholarship to play for the Cal Poly Mustangs.
-1988/1989 - McGuirk recorded 42 tackles, 12 pass breakups and 2 interceptions for the Mustangs.
+McGuirk first played college football for the San Mateo Bulldogs of the College of San Mateo from 1986 to 1988.
+He earned All-Golden Gate Conference and team MVP honors.
+He transferred to play for the Cal Poly Mustangs.
+McGuirk recorded 42 tackles and an interception for the Mustangs.